Explore Jobs

 • An obesity rate that is two times higher than ten other high-income countries

-On the positive side, the U.S. has one of the highest rates of breast cancer screening among women ages 50 to 69, the second-highest rate (after the U.K.) of flu vaccinations among people age 65 and older, and the highest average five-year survival rate for breast cancer (90.2%).
+On a positive note, the U.S. also has one of the highest rates of breast cancer screening among women ages 50 to 69, the second-highest rate (after the U.K.) of flu vaccinations among those aged 65 and older, and the highest average five-year survival rate for breast cancer (90.2%).

-• As of 2017, Americans visit a physician an average of four times per year, which is less than seven other high-income countries.
+• As of 2017, Americans visit a physician an average of four times per year, which is fewer than in seven other high-income countries.

-A significant reason for this is that there are only 2.6 physicians for every 10,000 U.S. residents, which is the lowest among ten other high-income countries.
+This is largely due to the fact that there are only 2.6 physicians for every 10,000 U.S. residents, the lowest rate among ten other high-income countries.

-• According to U.S. adults, factors that are important when interacting with healthcare include:
+• According to U.S. adults, key factors in healthcare interactions include:

 • Ease of access to care (89%)